espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Invisibility.md

 # Invisibility
 ![[icons-creatures-magical-construct-stone-earth-gray.webp|150]]

-Illusions bend light around the target, rendering it [[Invisible]].
-This makes it [[Undetected]] to all creatures, though the creatures can attempt to find the target, making it [[Hidden]] to them instead.
+Illusions bend light around the target, rendering it [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]].
+This makes it [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]] to all creatures, though the creatures can attempt to find the target, making it [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] to them instead.
 If the target uses a hostile action, the spell ends after that hostile action is completed.

 * * *